 Progress reports must be submitted by the last day of the semester (prior to finals week).
-Progress on each of the student's approved activities (or steps of the research study) must be reported using the "Summary Table of Activities" form found in the appendix of this document.
+Progress on each of the student's approved activities (or steps of the research study) must be reported using the "Summary Table of Activities" form found in this document.
 Progress from semester to semester can be added to the last column of this table and noted by semester/year.
-By submitting progress reports using the same document each semester, the committee can best monitor a student's progress reports are required.
+By submitting progress reports using the same document each semester, the committee can best monitor a student's progression through the study.